 - A library with e-books, essays and other textural information regarding World culture.
 Here you could contribute your knowledge too.

-On the limited space that the World Culture Hub occupies right now it’s not possible to really represent the whole world, so I have selected several main cultural regions of the world to be symbolically represented by sections of the building.
+On the limited space that I can afford for the World Culture Hub it’s not possible to really represent the whole world, so I have selected several main cultural regions of the world to be symbolically represented by sections of the building complex.
 If the World Culture Hub is accepted and supported, it may be possible one day to move it to an own sim and expand the basic concept.
-For now the World Culture Hub includes the following sections that can be explored walking or accessed via the teleport panels in the entry hall:
+For what the World Culture Hub is now, have a look at the main platform below